-Last year, I started my first AirBnb property.
+In 2019, I started my first Airbnb property.
 The house needed a refresh and in this post I am sharing the BEFORE and AFTER of my little beach bungalow.
 With a little paint and a little love, there’s so much you can do!
-See some before and after shots of this simple but effective AirBnb makeover.
+See some before and after shots of this simple but effective Airbnb makeover.

 The Beach Life Bungalow is my very own AirBnb vacation rental located in Lake Worth Beach, Florida.